 You can check your USCIS case status online.
-You will need information from the receipt notice (Form I-797, Notice of Action) that USCIS sent to your mailing address when they received your application.
-On the receipt notice, you will find your unique receipt number on the top left corner.
-Your receipt number is 13 characters long and has three letters, followed by ten numbers.
+You will need information from the receipt notice (Form I-797, Notice of Action) that USCIS mails you when it receives your application.
+On the receipt notice (also called a Welcome Letter), you will find your unique receipt number on the top left corner.
+Your receipt number is 13 characters long and has three letters, followed by 10 numbers.

 The first step is to log onto the USCIS online case status tracker.
-You can access the tracker by visiting www.uscis.gov and selecting the "check your case status" feature.
 You must have your receipt number on hand to use the case tracker.

 After typing in your receipt status and hitting enter, you should see your current case status displayed on the screen.
-USCIS will tell you where your application is in their process here, including information about any notices they may have mailed out to you that you need to respond to.
-The updates here do not always tell you exactly what your next steps are, but they will give you a sense of where your application is in the overall filing process so that you can decide what you might need to do next.
+USCIS will tell you where your application is in its process here.
+This includes information about any notices they may have mailed out to you that you need to respond to.

-The NVC has a similar process to USCIS’s for checking your case status.
-Instead of a receipt number, you will need to have the visa case number they assigned to your case early in the application process.
-You can find this information on the “welcome letter” you received from the NVC when they began working on your case.
+The process to check your NVC case status is similar to the process for USCIS.
+However, instead of a receipt number, you will need to have the visa case number that the NVC assigned you early in the application process.
+You can find this information in the Welcome Letter the NVC sent you when they began working on your case.

-The first step to checking your NVC case status is to open the Department of State's Visa Status Checker webpage.
-On the webpage, you will see options to check your immigrant visa or nonimmigrant visa status.
+To check your NVC case status, navigate to the Department of State's Visa Status Checker webpage.
+Here you will see options to check your immigrant visa or nonimmigrant visa status.
 Click the link that applies to you, depending on whether you're applying for an immigrant or nonimmigrant visa.

 An immigrant visa number is 13 characters long.
-It usually has three letters in the beginning, followed by ten numbers.
+It usually has three letters in the beginning, followed by 10 numbers.

-There are a few different formats for nonimmigrant visa numbers, but the number is always 8 characters long.
-It could be 8 numbers, or one letter followed by 7 numbers.
+There are a few different formats for nonimmigrant visa numbers, but the number is always eight characters long.
+It could be eight numbers or one letter followed by seven numbers.

 Once you have located your visa number from the NVC welcome letter, enter the number in the portal without any dashes between the characters.

-After typing in your immigrant visa number into the tracker, you should see your NVC case status.
+After you enter your immigrant visa number in the tracker, you should see your NVC case status.
 This will be the latest update for your application.
 It will not tell you exactly what to do next, but it should give you an idea of where your application is at in the process, and what your next steps will probably be.
-For more information about each step of the application process, check out our detailed filing guides.

 If you get an error message, make sure you entered your visa number correctly, and that you are using the tool for the right visa category.
 For example, you will get an error if you enter an immigrant visa number in the nonimmigrant visa tracker, and vice versa when you enter a nonimmigrant visa in the immigrant visa tracker.